Introduction: Wealth Is a Trust, Not Ownership

 - Salah purifies the soul

-- charity purifies the wealth
+- Zakat purifies the wealth

 Both are essential for a balanced Islamic life.